Download & Other Tools

 - Definition: Number of hospitalizations due to non-fatal injuries among children/youth ages 0-20.Number of hospitalizations due to non-fatal injuries per 100,000 children/youth ages 0-20.

 - Footnote: These data are measured by the number of discharges from acute care hospitals for injuries among children.
-LNE (Low Number Event) refers to rates that have been suppressed because there were fewer than 20 cases in the numerator.
+LNE (Low Number Event) refers to rates that have been suppressed because there were fewer than 20 cases.
 N/A means that data are not available.
+Use caution when comparing rates presented on kidsdata.org, which are based on Dec.
+2014 population estimates, with those reported by the California Dept. of Public Health, which are based on Nov.
+2012 estimates.

 - Measures of Injuries on Kidsdata.org